SnowNooDLe/TIGr-Python-Parser/README.md

 * Outputs with turtle x2:

   * More Functional
-  * We added more drawing functions to enhance the drawe
+  * We added more drawing functions to enhance the drawer

 * Interactive front-end x2: